AdobeDocs/campaign-web.fr-FR/help/v8/landing-pages/lp-use-cases.md

 >title="Définir la page de destination d’abonnement"
 >abstract="Une page d’abonnement permet à vos clientes et clients de s’abonner à un service."

-Un des cas d’utilisation les plus courants consiste à inviter vos clientes et vos clients à [s’abonner à un service](../audience/manage-services.md) (comme une newsletter ou un événement) via une page de destination.
+Un des cas d’utilisation les plus courants consiste à inviter vos clientes et clients à [s’abonner à un service](../audience/manage-services.md) (comme une newsletter ou un événement) via une page de destination.
 Suivez les étapes ci-dessous.

 <!--For example, let's say you organize an event next month and you want to launch an event registration campaign.
 To do this, you're going to send an email including a link to a landing page that will enable your recipients to register for this event.
 The users who register will be added to the subscription list that you created for this purpose.-->